 My recent course work in Library Studies has lead me to a beautiful digital collection on the Nova Scotia Legislative Library website called "The Evangeline Collection - Commemorating 400 Years of Acadian Settlement". http://librarieslive.wordpress.com/

 I live in the Canadian Maritimes among some of the most kind, polite and thoughtful people in the world.
-We smile at strangers, wave at cars in our small rural village, hold doors and offer help.
-It is lovely and the one time someone was randomly rude to me in a parking lot, I turned to … Continue reading Hi I’m Meg Edwards, How may I help you?
+In our small rural village we smile at strangers, wave at cars, hold doors and offer help.
+It is lovely and the one time someone was randomly rude to me in a parking lot (in Moncton) … Continue reading Hi I’m Meg Edwards, How may I help you?